13 Feb Red Lights

 I charged down the path, sobbing and shrieking as I fled, in disbelief at what I’d done and sure that the thing would come for me next.
 Suddenly, two tall figures burst out of the dark in front of me and grabbed me – I thrashed about and screamed, before realizing it was my parents!
 I could see Dad had the axe, they must have heard our screams.
 They frantically asked me where Pete was, but I was well past the point of being able to speak, and just flailed my arms back down the path, pointing desperately back the way I’d come.
 Dad sprinted past us, raising the axe as he went and Mom held me close before scooping me up into her arms and following him.

-As Mom & I rounded the corner into the clearing, I could see my Dad kneeling in the centre of it.
+As Mom & I rounded the corner into the clearing, I could see my Dad kneeling in the center of it.
 I’ll never forget the way that the moonlight glinted off the axe head as it lay on the ground next to him.
 I’ll never forget my mother’s screams as she saw what was left of her son.
 I’ll never forget my father crying on his knees; great, deep sobs wracking his heaving chest as he tried to shield us from seeing the worst of it.
 I’ll never forget seeing past my father and spotting Pete’s hand, skin stark white in the rising moonlight, but spattered with dark red gore.
 I think I passed out then.

 From what I was able to gather later on, Dad stayed with Pete while Mom took me in the car to the Johnson house to call the police, and left me there as she returned with the State Troopers and the ambulance.
 I’d gone into shock by that point.